Flashing the Motor Controllers

 #define LOAD_CALIBRATION_FROM_FLASH 1 // Set to 1 to load calibration settings, 0 to load default values

-Load the program into the motor controller by clicking Run button.
-Then, change the flags back to 0 and flash again.
+Load the program into the motor controller by clicking "Run" button.

-At this point, the Run button should be clicked four times.
+At this point, the "Run" button should be clicked four times, and both the firmware and configuration parameters should be loaded to the motor controller.

 Calibrate the actuator